barbarahaggi/barbarahaggi/README.md

 ### Hi there!
 I'm Barbara Haggi 👋

-- 🌱 Estou aprendendo Java
-- 👯 Estou aberta a novas oportunidades.
-- 📫 Como me contatar: contatobarbarahaggi@gmail.com
+- 📫 How to contact me: contatobarbarahaggi@gmail.com
-- ⚡ Fato curioso sobre mim: aprendi inglês de forma auto didata.

 <div>
   <a href="https://github.com/barbarahaggi">